Buried Hearts

 Buried Hearts is a 2025 South Korean revenge drama television series written by Lee Myung-hee, directed by Jin Chang-gyu, and starring Park Hyung-sik, Huh Joon-ho, Lee Hae-young, and Hong Hwa-yeon.
 The series centered around a massive political slush fund and the intertwined fates of two men.
 It aired on SBS TV from February 21, to April 12, 2025, every Friday and Saturday at 22:00 (KST).
-It is also available for streaming on Disney+ in selected regions.
+It was the highest rated kdrama on SBS in 2025, and is available for streaming on Disney+ in selected regions.

 Synopsis

-Seo Dong-ju, a secretive corporate secretary, successfully hacks into a two trillion political slush fund.
-However, fate takes a cruel turn when he is attacked by Yeom Jang-seon, who is unaware of the hacked money.
-Dong-ju then lost his memory after surviving a near death experience.
-This act sets off a chain of events where Jang-seon realizes the money is missing and becomes determined to reclaim it.
+Seo Dong-ju is the secretive corporate secretary to Chairman Cha Kang-cheon and a Director at Daesan Group.
+After a betrayal by his love followed by an attempt on his life, he successfully hacks into a two trillion won political slush fund.
+But fate takes a cruel turn when he is attacked a second time by Heo Il Do, the son-in-law of the Chairman, who is unaware of the hacked money.
+Dong-ju loses his memory after surviving the second near death experience.
+This sets off a chain of events because of which Jang-seon realizes the money is missing and becomes determined to reclaim it.